 - Small group learning activities

 Participants will receive a Certificate in Foundations of Play Therapy from RMPTI, indicating completion of both the academic and experiential learning components of the Green Stream.
-The certificate confirms the completion of 75 hours of specialized play therapy training following the guidelines set by APT and CAPT.
-APT and CAPT alone hold the right to accept or deny any continuing education training at their discretion
+The certificate confirms the completion of 80 hours of specialized play therapy training following the guidelines set by APT, CAPT and BCPTA.
+APT, CAPT and BCPTA alone hold the right to accept or deny any continuing education training at their discretion

 The Certificate is awarded on the basis of: